RepoForks/snapgolddemo/README.md

 ## What we did

 - Bla
-- Bla
+- Add Azure CDN
-  - Bla
+  - Removed domain part from image urls in the documents
-  - Bla
+  - Backend now prepends either the CDN or Blob storage URL (can be configured)
 - Bla

 # OLD: Appsample-Photosharing